-\begin{enumerate}[label=\arabic*.,leftmargin=1.5em] \item The CPT data and the evaluation sets possess a significant correlation.
+\begin{enumerate}[label=\arabic*.,leftmargin=1.5em] \item The CT data and the evaluation sets possess a significant correlation.
 For example, in math-related evaluation sets, a modest amount of training can yield substantial improvements in performance metrics.
-In such scenarios, the metrics for smaller models tend to show greater volatility and have inaccurate evaluations. \item The CPT data exhibits inherent distribution bias, such that certain evaluation sets, such as TriviaQA, do not derive performance gains from it.
-This leads to potential significant fluctuations in the metrics after the CPT phase, thereby diminishing the accuracy of extrapolating to larger models. \end{enumerate}
+In such scenarios, the metrics for smaller models tend to show greater volatility and have inaccurate evaluations. \item The CT data exhibits inherent distribution bias, such that certain evaluation sets, such as TriviaQA, do not derive performance gains from it.
+This leads to potential significant fluctuations in the metrics after the CT phase, thereby diminishing the accuracy of extrapolating to larger models. \end{enumerate}